AWESOME04/tenzies-game/README.md

 - nanoid (for generating unique IDs)
 - react-confetti (for the confetti animation)

+## Future Improvements
+- Add an authentocation to allow users sign up / log in to see older gameplays
+- Allow users to choose from different color themes.
+- Add a multiplayer mode for players to compete against each other in real-time or take turns.
+- Introduce different difficulty levels by varying the number of dice or target value.
+- Add visually appealing animations and sound effects for dice rolling, winning, and other actions.
+- Track and display game statistics and analytics for players, such as games played, average score, and win/loss ratio.

 ## Getting Started

 To run the application locally, follow these steps: